Jurnal Filsafat

 Abstract

-The African philosophical concept of Ubuntu, which posits that a person’s identity is fundamentally constituted through their relationship with others, presents a direct challenge to the foundational assumptions of classical Aristotelian logic.
-This article re-evaluates Ubuntu, moving beyond traditional philosophical interpretations to explore its compatibility with Ezumezu logic—an African logical system—and modern formal logic.
-I argue that the relational identity central to Ubuntu offers a powerful alternative to the core tenets of Aristotelian logic, particularly the principles of identity (A=A), non-contradiction (A and not A cannot both be true), and the excluded middle (A or not A must be true).
-Through the application of formal notation, this analysis provides a precise and unambiguous demonstration of how Ubuntu’s inherent relationality undermines these principles.
-Ultimately, this work reveals that Ubuntu finds a more fitting and expressive framework within Ezumezu logic.
-Furthermore, it provides strong philosophical support for modern dialetheism, the view that some contradictions can be true, thereby expanding our understanding of both African philosophy and the nature of truth itself.
+The African philosophical concept of Ubuntu, which posits that a person’s identity is fundamentally constituted through their relationship with others, directly challenges the foundational assumptions of classical Aristotelian logic.
+This article re-evaluates Ubuntu, moving beyond its traditional philosophical interpretations to examine its compatibility with Ezumezu logic—an African logical system—and with modern formal logic.
+I argue that the relational identity at the heart of Ubuntu offers a compelling alternative to the core tenets of Aristotelian logic, in particular the principles of identity (A=A), non-contradiction (A and non-A cannot both be true), and the excluded middle (no middle value between A and non-A).
+By employing formal notation, the analysis provides a precise and unambiguous demonstration of the ways in which Ubuntu’s inherent relationality undermines these principles.
+Ultimately, the article shows that Ubuntu finds a more fitting and expressive framework in Ezumezu logic.
+Moreover, it offers robust philosophical support for modern dialetheism, the view that some contradictions can be true, thereby broadening our understanding of African philosophy and of the nature of truth itself.

 Copyrights © 2026